 If you’re invited to someone’s house for an apéro, the spread might be a little more elaborate or substantial than the free olives and pistachios served at a cafe terrace.

-There might be three or more choices like cheese, slices saucisson, pâté, a bowl of cherry tomatoes, chips, or something to spread on slices of bread.
-There will be alcohol too.
+There might be three or more choices like cheese, charcuterie slices of saucisson, pâté, a bowl of cherry tomatoes, chips, or something to spread on slices of bread.

 “Whether it’s a problem or a question, apero is always the answer.”